VRL-Studio/VRL-Studio/README.md

 Webpage: http://vrl-studio.mihosoft.eu

+Join the [Developer Group](https://groups.google.com/forum/#!forum/vrl-developers) if you'd like to contribute.

 Innovative IDE based on VRL (Visual Reflection Library)

 VRL-Studio is an innovative Integrated Development Environment (IDE) based on the Java Platform that combines both